-Years ended December 31,
+Ye Years ended December

-2 011 2010 nts in millio 2009
+20 011 2010 2009

+amounts in millio

 Sirius \$ 68 (41) (28)

 Live Nation (34)

 Other 15 (23) (16)

 \$ 49 (64) (44)

 During June 2011, we acquired an additional 5.5 million shares of Live Nation, which increased Liberty's ownership percentage above 20% of the outstanding voting shares.
 Due to a presumption that an entity with an ownership percentage greater than 20% has significant influence absent other factors to rebut that presumption, we are accounting for the investment as an equity method affiliate.
 We have elected to record its share of earnings (loss) for Live Nation on a three-month lag due to timeliness considerations.
 Increases in ownership which result in a change to the equity method of accounting generally require retroactive recognition of an investment's share of earnings (loss) in prior periods.
-Due to the relative insignificance of our share of losses for Live Nation in previous periods, both quantitatively and qualitatively, we have recorded such amounts in the current year.
+Due to the relative insignificance of our share of losses for Live Nation in previous periods, both quantitatively and qualitatively, we have recorded such amounts in 2011.
 Approximately \$12 million of the losses recorded for the year ended December 31, 2011 relate to the prior year.